-As a leading center for Montessori education in the east metro since 1993, SCMS is an independent, not-for-profit school that serves children 16 months through ninth grade.
+As a leading center for Montessori education in the east metro since 1993, St Croix Montessori School is an independent, not-for-profit school that serves children 16 months through sixth grade.
 We are beautifully situated on 15 acres in a rural setting just east of the Twin Cities between Woodbury and Stillwater.
-Students at SCMS receive an authentic Montessori experience with passionate teachers.
-Additionally students enjoy exploring our property and caring for our farm animals which include alpacas, miniature donkeys and chickens.
+Students at SCMS receive an authentic Montessori experience with passionate, AMI certified teachers.
+Additionally, students enjoy our outdoor learning environment by exploring our property, learning first-hand about their natural environment, and caring for our farm animals which include alpacas, miniature donkeys and chickens.

 Schedule a Visit Today!